sweght/FEM-Protocol/docs/Protocol-Specification.md

 ### Core Concepts

 **Agent**: An autonomous entity that can execute code, process data, or perform other computational tasks.
 Agents have unique identifiers and declare their capabilities upon registration.
+Each agent can simultaneously operate as both an MCP server (providing tools) and MCP client (consuming tools).

 **Broker**: A network node that facilitates communication between agents.
-Brokers handle message routing, capability matching, and federation with other brokers.
+Brokers handle message routing, capability matching, MCP tool discovery, and federation with other brokers.

 **Envelope**: A structured message format that wraps all FEP communications.
 Each envelope contains headers, body, and cryptographic signature.

 **Capability**: A declared ability of an agent (e.g., "code.execute", "file.read", "chat.respond").
-Capabilities enable fine-grained access control.
+Capabilities enable fine-grained access control and correspond to MCP tools that the agent can provide.

-**Federation**: The process of connecting multiple brokers to form a larger network, allowing agents on different brokers to interact.
+**Federation**: The process of connecting multiple brokers to form a larger network, allowing agents on different brokers to interact and share MCP tools.

+**Body Definition**: A specification that defines what MCP tools an agent should expose when embodied in a specific environment type (e.g., local development, cloud production, edge device).

+**Embodiment**: The process by which an agent adapts its collection of MCP tools based on its deployment environment, creating an optimized tool set for its operational context.

+**MCP Endpoint**: The HTTP endpoint where an agent exposes its MCP server, allowing other agents to discover and invoke its tools using standard MCP protocol.

 ### Message Flow

-1. **Registration**: Agent connects to broker and sends registerAgent envelope
+1. **Registration**: Agent connects to broker and sends registerAgent envelope with MCP endpoint
-2. **Capability Declaration**: Agent declares what it can do (capabilities)
+2. **Capability Declaration**: Agent declares its capabilities and available MCP tools
 3. **Authentication**: Broker verifies agent's cryptographic signature
+4. **Embodiment**: Agent registers body definition and environment-specific MCP tools
+5. **Tool Discovery**: Other agents can discover available MCP tools through FEP brokers
-4. **Operation**: Agent can now emit events, receive instructions, execute tools
+6. **Operation**: Agent can emit events, execute tools via FEP, and invoke remote MCP tools
-5. **Federation**: Broker can route messages to agents on other connected brokers
+7. **Federation**: Broker can route messages and MCP tool discovery across federated brokers

 ## Message Envelopes